Website Cookie Policy

 5. What to do if you don't want cookies to be set

-You can also delete cookies that have already been set by clicking the cookies preference link in the footer of our website and rejecting additional cookies.
+You can also delete cookies that have already been set by opening the cookie preferences panel and rejecting non-essential cookies.

 If you wish to restrict or block web browser cookies on your device then you can do this through your browser settings; the Help function within your browser should tell you how.